 He and his wife, Linda, have been married for thirty years and reside in Little Rock, AR.
 Mark and Linda have four adult children and two grandchildren.

 Mark is an Adjunct Professor at Gordon Conwell Theological Seminary and teaches D.Min. courses at seminaries across the country including TEDS, Western, and Phoenix, where he earned his own D.Min. in 2006.

 Jack Alexander has built and led companies in real estate, business services, and technology.
-Two companies that he co-founded made the Inc. 500 list, and another, in which he is a partner, made the Inc. 5000 list.
-A previous recipient of an Ernst & Young National Entrepreneur of the Year award, Alexander is also a winner of six global awards in the corporate travel and hospitality arena.
+Two companies that he co-founded made the Inc. 500 list.
+A previous recipient of an Ernst & Young National Entrepreneur of the Year award, Jack is also a winner of six global awards in the corporate travel and hospitality arena.
 In 2005, he received the Family Honors Award as a businessman who made a positive impact on the American family.